 Damage to the skin, possibly resulting in pigmentation changes, can be the end result of this cycle.

-People with eczema can work with their healthcare team to develop a treatment plan that lowers their risk of experiencing temporary skin pigmentation changes.
+People with eczema can work with their healthcare team to develop a

 Treatment for eczema generally involves: